etiennestuder/gradle-jooq-plugin/README.md

 See the [Examples](#examples) section for complete, exemplary build scripts that apply the jOOQ plugin.

-## Configuring the jOOQ generation task to participate in incremental builds
+## Configuring the jOOQ generation task to participate in incremental builds and build caching

 If you configure the state of the database schema from which to derive the jOOQ sources as an input to the jOOQ task, you can mark the jOOQ task as having all its inputs declared by setting the `allInputsDeclared` task property to `true`.
-The jOOQ task will then participate in Gradle's incremental build feature.
+The jOOQ task will then participate in Gradle's incremental build and build caching features.
 The `allInputsDeclared` task property is `false` by default.

 See [here](example/configure_incremental_build_and_build_caching_participation) for a complete example on how to enable participation in incremental build and build caching.